 Artist: Heather Byers

 "100 feet in length, spanning two walls, March 2022.
 This project is a love letter to an historic neighborhood in Wichita.
 It layers fabric and paint as well as a collage style to show all of the pieces that can be sewn together to create community.
 Individuals pictured are people who lived and worked in Wichita's North End.
-The floral designs mix the national flowers of many in the immigrant population with the Kansas Sunflower." (from the artist's website)
+The floral designs mix the national flowers of many in the immigrant population with the Kansas Sunflower." (from the artist's website, no longer available)

 Neighborhood History images